This DIY dryer lint fire starter proves your household is a treasure trove of materials essential for building fire and for survival!

-Place flammable tender such as dry leaves or plants to build the fire up.
+Place flammable tenders such as dry leaves or plants to build the fire up.
 Then use thin twigs and build your way up to build up that fire.

 Watch this video from Learn to Grow for a DIY fire starter from dryer lint, egg carton, and wax:

-Now you know how to make a fire starter from dryer lint, you will start saving that material you’re collecting from the dryer for survival purposes.
+Now you know how to make a fire starter from dryer lint, you will start saving the material you're collecting from the dryer for survival purposes.